Geographic Information Systems (GIS) Opportunities

 GIS Translation/Dissemination Project for State Health Departments

-The CDC Division for Heart Disease and Stroke Prevention, NACDD and Children's Environmental Health Initiative (CEHI) at Rice University are pleased to announce the participation of Minnesota and Vermont health departments in the 2019 GIS Translation/Dissemination Capacity Building for State Health Departments: Advancing the Translation and Dissemination of Maps for Heart Disease and Stroke Prevention project.
-Teams from each state and their partners are working with staff from NACDD, CDC, and CEHI in the development and dissemination of translation products for maps related to heart disease and stroke prevention.
-CDC and NACDD look forward to sharing information on the process and final products developed by each state.
+The CDC Division for Heart Disease and Stroke Prevention, NACDD and Children's Environmental Health Initiative (CEHI) at Rice University were pleased to work with Minnesota and Vermont health departments in the 2019 pilot of the GIS Translation/Dissemination Capacity Building for State Health Departments: Advancing the Translation and Dissemination of Maps for Heart Disease and Stroke Prevention project.
+Teams from each state and their partners worked with staff from NACDD, CDC, and CEHI in the development and dissemination of translation products, such as infographics and slide decks, for maps related to blood pressure medication adherence.
+CDC and NACDD look forward to sharing information on the pilot and final products developed by each state.

 Please direct questions concerning this project to Hannah Herold, email@example.com.

 The Well-being in the Nation (WIN) Measurement Framework is officially launched!

 100 Million Healthier Lives and the National Committee on Vital and Health Statistics has launched the WIN Measurement Framework: Measures for Improving Health, Well-Being, and Equity Across Sectors, #WINmeasures.
 These measures show connections between social conditions, health, community and well-being.
 Here’s a sample of what you can find on the WIN website

 · Core Measures: Well-being of people, well-being of places, and equity